Hamsey: Notable areas

 The parish of Hamsey is large.
 To its north are the Chailey and Barcombe parishes, to its east is Ringmer, to its south it borders Lewes and St Ann Without and to its west is the St John Without parish.

 The farmland is largely owned by the Conyboro Estate.
 The soil is very rich.
 Fine crops grow on its superficial deposits of Alluvium, River Terrace Deposits and Chalk Head, over Lower Chalk, Gault, Lower Greensand, or Wealden Clay.
 Nearly all the meadowland around Hamsey is now improved or cultivated, which is good for growing one crop but not for biodiversity or local species.
 However, there are still small areas of archaic meadow, such as the banks of the Hamsey Loop, which can host the rare corky-fruited water dropwort (recorded in 2012) and other colourful flowers.
 More archaic meadows can be found in Offham and Hamsey churchyards, along The Drove north side bank, on the slope beneath Coombe Plantation and between the plantation and Coombe Place.

 There are two Sites of Special Scientific Interest that fall within the parish, Clayton to Offham Escarpment and Offham Marshes.
 Clayton to Offham Escarpment lies on the South Downs and stretches across many parishes.
 Its chalk grassland, woodland and scrub supporting a wide variety of breeding birds.
 Offham Marshes, fully contained within the parish, is an area of alluvial grazed marsh.
 Its biological interest is due to its large amphibian population and several other scarce insect life.
+The Bevern Stream and the North End Stream are key tributaries of the River Ouse catchment in East Sussex.
+The chalk-fed North End Stream serves as a nationally significant spawning ground and nursery for the Sussex sea trout (Salmo trutta), providing critical cold-water habitat necessary for early lifecycle stages before the fish migrate to the English Channel.
+Together, these watercourses form vital ecological corridors within the Ouse basin, supporting local biodiversity and river health..

 The Wealden Line railway from to via Hamsey along the west bank of the River Ouse intended to use the Hamsey Loop but work was abandoned and the loop never opened.
 A proposal to reinstate services between the two stations intends to use the Hamsey Loop, but much of the natural beauty of the water land corridor created by the Ouse would be under threat from such a development.
 A main line railway from Lewes to Uckfield is also obstructed by the Phoenix Causeway road and development.